 I personally want my art to speak of hope and purpose.
 I have always known even since I was a little that my purpose for being was bigger than me.
 That I was endowed with a God-sized purpose for living.
 I may not have always known with great details how my purpose would flesh itself out but I have known without a shadow of a doubt that my purpose (my why) is to love God with my entire being in how I live, speak, act and think.

-God put me on this earth for more than my own benefit.
+I know that has God has placed me on this earth for more than my own benefit.
 He placed me at this moment in time to create art that inspires people, encourages hearts and most importantly point others to God.

 4. Finally, we need to be willing to try new things and learn from it!